 I am calling for employers to make a distinction between remuneration that is considered “steady” and remuneration that is considered “variable” year on year.
 As per recommendation #7, employers would report two sets of data, the first for total remuneration including variable pay and the second for total remuneration excluding variable pay.

 The current definition of bonuses is probably close enough to a future definition of variable pay but I would suggest some consultation over this.
-I think employers should allowed more discretion so that the key principle becomes a split what is reliable pay and what is variable pay.
+I think employers should be allowed more discretion so that the key principle becomes a split what is steady or reliable pay and what is variable pay.
 I do think employers should be explaining in their pay gap report their definitions of these two concepts.

 Together with recommendation #7, this replaces the current requirement to report both bonus pay gaps and the percentage of men and women receiving bonuses.